 1) You know where your food comes from

-When you buy directly from the farmer, you are honoring the time-honored connection between the grower and the eater.
-If you have questions about the farmers growing practices, you can ask; if you want to participate and learn more about agriculture most farmers would love to have you!
+When you buy directly from the farmer, you are honoring the age-old connection between the grower and the eater.
+If you have questions about the farmers’ growing practices or how to store/prepare a vegetable, just ask!

 2) Buying locally keeps money in our community

 Significantly more money remains in our community when our dollars are spent at local businesses.
 Those businesses then purchase more often from other local businesses, service providers, and farms.
 For every $100 spent at a locally owned business, $45 goes back into the community and our tax base, as compared to $14 back for every $100 spent at a chain store.

 Small farms are more willing and able to use sustainable practices like growing cover crops to prevent erosion, replace nutrients used by their crops, and capture carbon emissions; using drip irrigation to use less water; and use compost instead of fertilizer to keep chemicals off their land and out of our food.

 Local produce, like that sold at farmers markets and through CSAs, has generally been picked within the past day or two, keeping its bold flavor and crisp texture.
 Food imported from far away is older and has traveled on trucks or planes, and sat in warehouses before it gets to you.

 5) Local seasonal food is better for you